- Sensitive skin is easily irritated by stimuli that would not normally cause unpleasant reactions

 How to Treat Sensitive Skin

-Many cleansers are formulated with anti-aging and anti-acne ingredients that are too harsh for sensitive skin.
-Avoid cleansers containing:
+Many cleansers are formulated with anti-aging ingredients that are too harsh for sensitive skin.
+With this in mind, avoid cleansers containing:

 - Alpha-hydroxy acids (AHAs)